MDrakos/mdrakos.github.io/_portfolio/roboMaus.md

 affected performance however due to time constraints we were limited to only using a stack though various other data structures were on our list.

+### Thanks
+A huge part of this project is built on top of MiniOS, an operating system built for the SAM4S micro controller by [Rafael Roman Otero](http://embedntks.com/author/romanot/)

+*Gallery*

 {% include gallery caption="roboMaus Gallery" %}